gao-hongnan/PeekingDuck-projects/docs/exercise_counter.md

             }
     ```

+!!! note
-Note that there are three helper functions to convert relative to absolute coordinates and to draw text on-screen.
+    Note that there are three helper functions `map_bbox_to_image_coords`, `map_keypoint_to_image_coords` and `draw_text` to convert relative to absolute coordinates and to draw text on-screen.
 These are taken from [PeekingDuck's Tutorial on counting hand waves](https://peekingduck.readthedocs.io/en/stable/tutorials/03_custom_nodes.html#recipe-2-keypoints-count-hand-waves).

-With the [assumptions](exercise_counter.md#assumptions) above, our heuristic is:
+With the [assumptions](exercise_counter.md#assumptions) in the earlier section, our heuristic is:

 - Let the person's left shoulder, elbow and wrist be point $A$, $B$ and $C$ respectively.
 Then the angle $\angle{ABC}$ formed by the line vector $\vec{BA}$ and $\vec{BC}$ is the elbow angle.
 - Let us define that a user is in an **up** position if the angle $\angle{ABC}$ is more than a threshold `starting_elbow_angle` and in a **down** position if the angle is less than `ending_elbow_angle`.
 Our methods `is_up_pose()` and `is_down_pose()` are defined to check for these thresholds.